Rawang, Selangor: Demography

+The St. Jude's Church, inaugurated in 1957, is situated at Jalan Lim Kak, Rawang.
+It caters to the needs of the Catholics in and around Rawang.
+St. Jude's Church St. Jude's feast, held in October each year, draws a large crowd from all over the country.

 Rawang is one of the few towns in Malaysia with a Gurkha population and a settlement.
-They are descendants of Gurkha military personnel who were brought in by the British.
+They are descendants of Nepali-Gurkha military personnel whom the British brought in.

-The Malay community of Rawang primarily resides in two villages that border the town center who were mainly resettled into Kampung Kenanga in the late 1960s and Kampung Melayu in the 1980s.
-A mosque served the religious needs of the Malay community, located in Kampung Kenanga in 1969.
+The Malay community of Rawang initially resided in two traditional villages that bordered the town center, which were mainly resettled into Kampung Kenanga in the late 1960s and Kampung Melayu in the 1980s.
+A mosque served the religious needs of the Malay community located in Kampung Kenanga in 1969.
 Due to population growth, a new mosque was constructed at Kampung Melayu Batu 16.
-In 1971, the mosque was upgraded into a Masjid Jamek, and was officiated by the Sultan of Selangor on the 5th of March 1971 with the new name of Masjid Jamek Nurul Iman Rawang.
+In 1971, the mosque was upgraded into a Masjid Jamek and was officiated by the Sultan of Selangor on 5 March 1971 with the new name of Masjid Jamek Nurul Iman Rawang.
+The Malay community is now distributed in all the housing colonies in Rawang.

-The St. Jude's Church located on the fringes of Rawang Town was built in 1955 and serves the Catholic community of Rawang.
+In recent decades, Rawang has continued to evolve as a dynamic urban center, attracting investment in residential, commercial, and infrastructure projects.
+The town's population has grown significantly, driven by factors such as urbanization, migration, and the expansion of Greater Kuala Lumpur.
+This tide has put tremendous strain on existing infrastructure, including the influx of Rohingya refugees and other social-economic problems that have gone unmonitored by the local authorities.